yast/yast.github.io/doc/bug-tracking.md

 so any community member interested in YaST development could take care of them.
 After all, [YaST is Open](http://yastgithubio.readthedocs.org/en/latest/yast_is_open/).

+## Security issues

+There are very few security issues in YaST (you need to be already `root` when running it and can be used only locally), but they can happen from time to time.

+In that case handle the issue with high care, especially if the issue is not publicly announced and fixed by a released maintenance update yet.

+If you are not sure about something just ask the other team members or the security team.

+### Code Review for Security Fixes

+Code review for unpublished security issues is a bit more complicated as opening a usual pull request would actually announce the possible attack to public without a fix available for the customers.

+*Do not use GitHub for discussing security issues or proposing a fix!*

+#### How to Discuss or Fix Security Issues

+- Attach the proposed fix (a diff) to bugzilla, mark it as private (just to be sure, the bug should already be hidden for public).
+After the fix is published commit the fix to GitHub.

+- Use the internal Git instance at https://gitlab.suse.de/, it supports *merge requests* which work the same way as pull requests at GitHub.
+After the fix is released just push it to the GitHub remote.

 ## Bugzilla Links and Tools

 ### Shared Bug Queries